ManueGE/AlamofireCoreData/README.md

 ##### Using CocoaPods

-Add one the following to your `Podfile`:
+Add the following to your `Podfile`:

 ````ruby
 pod 'AlamofireCoreData'